-This seems like a no-brainer, and yet it can be easy to overlook in the face of a stubborn eater.
-But if your toddler is really having a hard time eating anything new, continue serving them the food that they actually do like.
+This seems like a no-brainer, and yet it’s easy to overlook in the face of a stubborn eater.
+But if your toddler is really having a hard time eating anything new, continue serving them the food they actually like.
 If you don’t want to serve up crackers and cookies as a full-out meal, try to incorporate their favorite snacks into your meals.

 Let your kids get messy.

 Toddlers are messy eaters.
 Hey, that’s fine as long as they’re actually eating!
 While it’s a bit annoying to clean up afterward, sometimes a toddler just needs to get really messy with their food.
 This not only helps them learn how to eat but also to enjoy it — and you want them to enjoy their food, right?

 It’s frustrating when your toddler doesn’t eat, but punishing them for it will not change their behavior.
 If they refuse to eat a new food and you punish them for it, they might associate new foods with discipline.
 That doesn’t help anyone.
 Instead, simply take their plate away and keep trying.

 OK, we know this sounds like a lot of work, but no one is saying to cook two meals.
 The choices can be as simple as chicken or beans or broccoli or spinach.
 When presenting your kid with choices, they don’t have to be incredibly different.
 By allowing your child to “choose” what they want to for dinner, they may be more inclined to eat it.
 So, let your kid pick two meals out of the week.

 Let them help make meals.